 01 of 06

 Make a List

 Begin by making a list of all the things you know — or think you know — about the individual you're looking for.
+For example, imagine that you are looking for your half-brother.
 Where was he born or where do you think he was born?
 How old is he now?
 In what areas has he lived?
 Where did he go to school?
 What's his vocation, or likely vocation given his skills and interests?
 Dredge your memory and write everything down.
 These will be your guidelines as you begin your search.

 02 of 06

 Google is always a good place to start a search.
 Type in the name of the person you're looking for and put it in quotation marks.
 If he's been mentioned in any newspaper or other publication, something might pop up, particularly if you add the region where you last knew the person to be living.
 Check out phone number search sites and run his name through social media sites as well.
 Some sites, such as Facebook, often include the person's public profile picture — you don't have to... be "friends" with him to find out what he looks like and if he could possibly be your lost loved one.